-We missed you in New Orleans.
-Make plans now for 2014.
-The thirty-eighth annual symposium of the Society for German-American Studies will be held in Milwaukee from April 10th to 13th, 2014.
-As with New Orleans, the meeting will mark the first time the Society has met in the host city, and the first time in a long time that we’ve met in Wisconsin.
+The 38th annual symposium of the Society for German-American Studies will be held in Milwaukee, WI from 10-13 April 2014.
+This meeting will mark the first time the Society has met in the host city, and the first time in a long time that we’ve met in Wisconsin.

 Annual Meeting and Symposium